MorganMac1993/superhero-battle-royale/README.md

 **Minimum Viable Product Stories**

-- As a user, I want be greeted by a slick interface that reminds me of cool comic book heroes, because I love comics.
+- As a user, I want to be greeted by a slick interface that reminds me of cool comic book heroes, because I love comics.

 - As a user, I want to be able to choose from a plethora of heroes from both the Marvel and DC Universes, because they are all awesome.